kpark1226/project3/README.md

 The python file titled `ebay.dl` contains codes to scrape information from ebay and to store the results in `.json` or `.csv` files.
 The files contain information about the `name` of the item, the `price` of the item in cents, the `status` of the item stating whether the item is "Brand New", "Refurbished", "Pre-owned", etc., the price of `shipping` in cents, a boolean value for whether the item has `free_returns`, and the number of `items_sold` (as an integer).

-To run the python file, use the following command line:
+The following command runs the file of the specified search term:
 ```
-$ python3 ebay-dl.py 'bouncy ball'
+$ python3 ebay-dl.py 'search term'
 ```
-where `'bouncy ball'` can be replaced by the search term of your choice.
-If your search term contains multiple words, be sure to use quotation marks!
-By deafult, the program downloads the first 10 pages of the eBay search query.
-If you wish to adjust this to your fancy, simply use the following command line:
+This will then generate a json file for the search term that includes the first 10 pages of the eBay search query.
+However, you are able to change how many pages to download with the following command:
 ```
-$ python3 ebay-dl.py 'bouncy ball' --num_pages=5
+$ python3 ebay-dl.py 'search term' --num_pages=3
 ```
-where `5` can be replaced by the number of pages you want.
+Here, the code will run through the first 3 pages.
 By deafult, the program downloads the search queries in `.json` format.
 If you wish to change the download format to `.csv`, simply add the command line flag `--csv` like below:
 ```
 $ python3 ebay-dl.py 'bouncy ball' --csv